What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 4. Exercise and Stretch:

-What Are The Medical Treatments for Sciatica?
+What Are the Medical Treatments for Sciatica?

+Short-term pain relief for sciatic nerve pain may only work for some people.
 For those with persistent or severe sciatica, medical treatments may be necessary.
 Medical interventions focus on reducing pain and addressing the underlying cause of nerve compression.
 Common medical treatments include:

 Physical Therapy: